Alerts#

 The templates are cross-project objects.
 When generating an alert, you must assign the project to it.

-See the alert template parameters
+See the alert template parameters.

-Creating an alert with a template#
+Create an alert with a template#

 When using a pre-defined template, you only need to supply: